Gumshoe (video game)

-Gumshoe is a light gun shooter video game developed and published by Nintendo for the Nintendo Entertainment System.
+Gumshoe is a light gun shooter video game developed and published by Nintendo for the VS. System arcade hardware and the Nintendo Entertainment System console.
 It was released in 1986 in North America and in 1988 in Europe.
-Unusual for a Nintendo game, it was not released in Japan.
+It was not released in Japan, which is unusual for a Nintendo game.
 It was designed by Yoshio Sakamoto.

 Plot

 Mr. Stevenson is an ex-FBI agent turned detective.
 He receives a ransom note from a mafia boss, King Dom, who has kidnapped Stevenson's daughter, Jennifer.
-Stevenson must collect five "Black Panther Diamonds" within 24 hours in order to see his daughter again.
+Stevenson must collect five "Black Panther diamonds" within 24 hours in order to see his daughter again.